Business Analyst Resume Example

 You can include internships, part-time jobs, or even volunteer roles that involve teamwork, Excel, or reporting.
 These experiences prove you can handle tasks a supply chain analyst faces daily.

 Listing technical skills-like Excel, SQL, or Tableau-helps.
-If you’ve led a club, joined a case competition, or finished a certification, that’s worth adding too.
+If you’ve led a club, joined a case competition, or finished a certification, that’s worth adding too—especially if you pair these experiences with a cover letter to highlight your fit.
 It all counts.

 You want your supply chain analyst resume to stand out and show off your impact.
 It's about more than listing tasks-it's about results and real achievements.